NBISweden/AGAT/docs/tools/agat_sq_stat_basic.md

     STRING: Output file.
 If no output file is specified, the output will be written to STDOUT.
 The result is in tabulate format.

+- **-c** or **--config**

+    String - Input agat config file.
+By default AGAT takes as input agat_config.yaml file from the working directory if any, otherwise it takes the orignal agat_config.yaml shipped with AGAT.
+To get the agat_config.yaml locally type: "agat config --expose".
+    The --config option gives you the possibility to use your own AGAT config file (located elsewhere or named differently).

 - **--help** or **-h**

     Display this helpful text.